iwanalabs/econagents/docs/source/Overview.rst

         name = "Owner"
         llm = ChatOpenAI(model="gpt-4o-mini")

-Given that you want your roles to make actions during the game, you need to specify prompts for the phases where the agent must perform a task.
+Given that you want your roles to take actions in specific phases of the game, you need to specify prompts for the phases where the agent must perform a task.

-For example, in a game where the market phase is the 6th phase, you might have the following system and user prompts:
+For example, in a game where there is a market phase in the 6th phase, you might have the following system and user prompts:

 .. code-block:: jinja
     :caption: System prompt for market phase (all_system_phase_6.jinja2)